 “What’s freshest right now?”

-Freshness matters enormously in beer—especially for hop-forward styles like IPAs.
-A two-week-old IPA tastes completely different from a two-month-old one.
+Freshness matters in beer, especially for hop-forward styles like IPAs.
+A two-week-old IPA tastes different from a two-month-old one.
 Ask what was kegged most recently.

 “What do you drink when you’re not working?”

-This is the secret weapon question.
-When the brewer or bartender tells you what they actually drink—not what they recommend, but what they pour for themselves—you get an honest, unfiltered answer.
-It’s almost always something surprisingly simple.
+This is the best question.
+When the brewer or bartender tells you what they actually drink, you get an honest answer.
+It is usually something simple.

 “Can I see the brewhouse?”

-Many small breweries are happy to show you around, especially if it’s quiet.
-Even a quick walk-through—seeing the mash tun, the fermenters, the brite tank—makes the beer more real.
+Many small breweries are happy to show you around, especially if it is quiet.
+Even a quick walk-through makes the beer feel more real.
 You understand why it tastes the way it does when you can see where it was made.

 The people at the bar